Last Updated: July 09, 2026

 What if the buyer does not have a Driver’s License?

-A valid Alabama State ID issued by ALEA is fully acceptable.
+A valid Alabama-issued photo ID (such as an ALEA state-issued identification card) is acceptable.
 The ID must be government-issued, include a clear photo, and prove Alabama residency.
-Never accept an out-of-state ID for a private firearm sale in Alabama.
+Do not complete a private transfer if you cannot verify that the buyer is a resident of Alabama.

 Who is considered a 'prohibited person' in Alabama?